ESiWACE/esdm/README.md

 - `doc` contains documentation which uses doxygen to build a HTML or a PDF version:

-	For the HTML Reference use the following commands:
+	For the HTML Reference use the following commands (assuming ./configure completed successfully):

 		cd build
 		doxygen